• Skip to primary navigation

 Hi Kelly,

-Yes make it the night before and cook and the morning, that's the whole point of it.
+Yes make it the night before and cook in the morning.
 Enjoy!

 3. Kelly says